Patternslib/Patterns/src/pat/fullscreen/documentation.md

 ## Documentation

 When the ``pat-fullscreen`` link is clicked, the element which the anchor-link refers to in it's ``href`` attribute is sent to fullscreen.
-A link with the class ``fullscreen-exit`` is added to the element which is sent to fullscreen and removed when exiting fullscreen-mode.
+A link with the class ``close-fullscreen`` is added to the element which is sent to fullscreen and removed when exiting fullscreen-mode.

 ### Examples